 The aperture of your camera is the hole in the lens that lets the light through.
-The bigger the hole, the more the light that comes through, and the smaller the hole, the less light that comes through.
+The bigger the hole, the more light that comes through.
+The smaller the hole, the less light that comes through.

 This could then lead us on into a complicated discussion about shutter speeds and ISO numbers, but that is a tale for another day.
 Let’s just focus on aperture for now.

-For some reason, known only to Google and photography students, the size of an aperture is called an f-stop, and is a number which varies from fairly small, like f/1.2, through to somewhat bigger, like f/22.
+For some reason, known only to Google and photography students, the size of an aperture is called an f-stop.
+It’s a number that varies from fairly small, like f/1.2, through to somewhat bigger, like f/22.